-GML is currently often used for open data datasets, since it's technology neutral and a supported OGC Standard.
+GML is currently often used for open data datasets, since it is technology-neutral and a supported OGC Standard.

-A major downside to GML is that it is an insanely complex standard, few pieces of software support all parts of the standard, and different pieces of software sometimes support different parts of the standard.
+A major downside to GML is that it is an insanely complex standard.
+Few software packages support the entire standard and support for individual parts of the standard varies widely.

 SpatiaLite is popular database, file based data storage.